T-Kingan/Lab5-Segmentation/README.md

 The Matlab function **_labe2rgb_** turns each element in **_L_** into the segmented colour stored in **_centers_**.

-> Explore different value of k and see the results.
+> Explore different value of k and comment on the results.
 > Also, try segmenting the colourful image file 'assets/peppers.png'.

 ## Task 6 - Watershed Segmentation with Distance Transform